c4llv07e/4cc/README.md

  	4ed_build opt custom=4coder_fleury

+When compiling a specified custom layer, the build system will skip compiling the shared library and the binary, if they have already been built.
+This is done to save a bit of time when iterating on your own custom layer.

 ## Getting started on working on a custom layer
 There is an articlewriten by MrMixer on the 4coder - HandMade Network: https://4coder.handmade.network/forums/articles/t/7319-customization_layer_-_getting_started__4coder_4.1_